Click here for audio-recording: class discussion of the tale

 I will relate to you, then, something similar which happened to myself when I went to the Mine-country for the Sovereign.

 The Count feared to tell his story to the Pharaoh.
 The attendant told his own story to the Count.
 Within that story, the attendant recounted how he told, to the serpent, the story of his voyage thus far and how the serpent, in turn, told his story.
 When he returned from his own voyage, the attendant told his story to the Pharaoh.
 Amen'o, son of Ameny, transcribed the over-arcing story that we read.
-These many stories within stories show that story-telling is a main theme.
+These many stories within stories (an example of repetition) show that story-telling is one of the main themes.

 A story has meaning at both the literal and the symbolic level.
-At the symbolic level every story works through unconscious potential and brings it closer to consciousness.
+At the symbolic level a story succeeds if it works through unconscious potential and brings it closer to consciousness.

 Thus repeated images confirm that the attendant's story is about expanding consciousness through a journey into and out of unconscious potential.